teckmonster/pickupstrength/_posts/2018-08-11-healthy-nutrient-dense-smoothie-recipe.markdown

 #### Instructions

-Place all the ingredients in a high-speed blender and blend until desired consistency.
+Place all the ingredients in a high-speed blender (my favorite by far is the NutriBullet) and blend until desired consistency.
 I like to put liquid in the blender cup first!

 I finally found my favorite protein powder.
 It is the Vital Proteins Collagen Peptides.
 It is pasture-raised, grass-fed, non-GMO, and Kosher.
 Their collagen powder is soluble in cold and hot liquids, and you can put them in coffee or mixed into a smoothie.